chema/blog/content/fixed/about.md

   - /img/a-san-franciscan-sea-lion-logo-2025-512x512.png
 ---

-Welcome to the digital home of Chema Hernández Gil, a foiled engineer, one-time media activist and journalist, and now a full-time union organizer stumping for the working class in San Francisco.
-This site brings together Writings and meditations on politics, activism, history, and memory.
+Welcome to the digital home of Chema Hernández Gil, a foiled engineer, longtime media activist and journalist, and labor organizer stumping for the working class in San Francisco.
+This site gathers writings and meditations on politics, activism, history, and personal memory.

 ### Why A San Franciscan?